srdjan/react-multistep/README.md

 npm run build
 ```

 #### On succesful build, component is packaged in the './dist' folder.
-Navigate to the example and build it:
+Navigate to the example and build itthe app:

 ```sh
 cd ../example